 For students who have had at least two years of high school Spanish or one year of college Spanish.
 A refinement of basic skills and structure with continued emphasis on conversation and increasing emphasis on composition and reading.
-Fulfills a General Education Tier II Cross-Cultural Experience.
+Prerequisites: SPAN1020 or reading.
+Prerequisites: SPAN2010 or equivalent.
+Fulfills a General Education Tier II Cross-Cultural Experience if taken with CLST1002L Intercultural Lab.